inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 - `Uwind_location` indicates the location of the wind velocities Uwind that are read in input, can be: `cell_center`, `cell_interface_all`, `cell_interface_lower` or `cell_interface_upper`
 - `VWind_location` indicates the location of the wind velocities Vwind that are read in input, can be: `cell_center`, `cell_interface_all`, `cell_interface_lower` or `cell_interface_upper`
 - `read_wind_as_sustress_svstress`, indicates if input wind is wind stress (`.True.` for ROMS wind files containing sustress,svstress), otherwise set to `.FALSE.`
+- `input_masks_format='integer'` indicates the format of the grid masks read in the netcdf, must be either 'integer' or 'dble_prec'

 ##### 6.4 Turbulence parameters